vinid/webiste-back/content/event/stanford-aaai-make/index.md

 ---
-title: On the Capabilities of Logic Tensor Networks for Deductive Reasoning
+title: "Talk: On the Capabilities of Logic Tensor Networks for Deductive Reasoning"

 event: Conference Presentation